aleksey-korolev/telegram-checker/README.md

 Steps to setup your own bot and backend for it:
 1. Register new telegram bot using Telegram official bot father bot: https://t.me/botfather.
 Make note of the returned token.
-2. Create a Google spreadsheet that will keep list of ids as well as web application to process requests from your bot.
+2. Create a Google spreadsheet that will keep list of ids as well as a web application to process requests from your bot.
 3. Rename 1st sheet to "Ids" and set cell A1 value to "Id" - 1st row will be the header row.
 4. Fill 1st column with ids of telegram channels and groups that need to be detected by bot starting with cell A2.
+Following Google sheets can be used as an example: https://docs.google.com/spreadsheets/d/1zLvR4VqrmqpwWkZoqZsTh1FvvS88bvvy00QqHU0KNXQ
-5. Create a bound script in the created spreadsheet: select Extensions > Apps Script and paste App Script code from bot-backend.js
+5. Create an App Script bound to the created spreadsheet: select Extensions > Apps Script and paste App Script code from bot-backend.js.
+More on App Script: https://developers.google.com/apps-script/guides/sheets
-6. Set token value obtained when registering the bot to var token in the script.
+6. Set token value obtained when registering the bot to var "token" in the script.
 7. Deploy the App Script using Deploy button.
 Note the URL of deployed web application - this is your bot backend.
 8. Register backend url as bot webhook by sending following request: https://api.telegram.org/bot{token}/setWebhook?url={backend url}